bronson/gird/README.md

 ## TODO

+* Also gird Girdfiles in direct subdirectories.
+Ensure concistency right from the top-level.
 * Add explicit arguments for gird --add and gird --verify
   * Also add a --force to tell add and verify to keep processing even if you see inconsistencies
 * Add a -j option to fork multiple jobs?